Hirvensaloa/rehti-mmorpg/assets/README.md

 ### Tile map

 Each object should have a tile map.
 Object tile map defines which tiles does the object block around itself.
 For example, a house wants to define all of the tiles which have walls, as blocked.
 Object's can also block a tile from a certain direction.
-For example, a fence can block only south direction so that player can still be on the same tile as the fence but the fence will just block southside access.
+For example, a fence can block only the south direction so that the player can still be on the same tile as the fence but the fence will just block southside access.

 Object tile map is defined as a matrix.
 Elements have string values.